emqx/eip/design/0002-new-config-syntax.md

 ## Motivation

 - The `k=v` format is too verbose
-- Should support group and list
+- Should support hierarchy and list

 ## Design